 What is neurodiversity?

-Neurodiversity is an umbrella term used to explain the differences in the way people’s brains work and how this can impact their behaviour and interaction with society.
+Neurodiversity is an encompassing term to explain the different ways brains work and how this can impact someone’s behaviour and interaction with society.

-You will often hear this term used alongside the term ‘neurotypical’.
-This refers to people who have brains that function in a similar way to most of their peers in environments like school, work or when out socialising.
+You will often hear this term used alongside the terms ‘neurotypical’ and ‘neurodivergent’.
+Neurotypical refers to people who have brains that function in a similar way to most of their peers in environments like school, work or when out socialising.
 Individuals who are neurotypical develop skills, such as social or organisational skills, at around the same rate as others their age.

 Sarah Firth speaks to ABC Australia’s The Drum about owning her neurodivergence

-You may have heard of or know someone with one or several of these neurodiverse conditions.
-Neurodiversity is very common.
-According to the Australian Bureau of Statistics, 35-40% of the population has a neurodiverse condition.
+You may have heard of or know someone with one or several of these neurodivergent conditions.
+Neurodivergence is very common.
+According to the Australian Bureau of Statistics, 35-40% of the population is neurodivergent.

 The neurodiversity movement

-During the 1990s, the internet helped neurodiverse people connect through online platforms.
-This laid the groundwork for the neurodiversity movement, which aimed to increase the acceptance and inclusion of all people with neurodiverse conditions.
+During the 1990s, the internet helped neurodivergent people connect through online platforms.
+This laid the groundwork for the neurodiversity movement, which aimed to increase the acceptance and inclusion of all neurodivergent people.
+It also aimed to celebrate diversity, highlighting that no two brains are exactly alike!

-Regardless of who invented it, the term neurodiverse and the neurodiversity movement that followed have had a significant impact.
-They have challenged and changed how society views and interacts with neurodiverse people.
+The neurodiversity movement has had a significant impact.
+It has challenged and changed how society views and interacts with neurodivergent people.
 This has also influenced medical professionals, leading to improvement in understanding and treating neurological conditions.

 Regardless of the label, neurodivergent people are valuable to society.
 Innovations in technology, art, and science often stem from neurodivergent thinking patterns.
 While we shouldn’t diminish the struggles of neurodivergent people, we also need to stop focusing only on the negative parts.
 Suppose we shift our thinking towards a human rights model of disability, which focuses on understanding, acceptance, support, recognition, and equal rights.
 Celebrating neurodiversity means recognising the value in all ways of thinking and ensuring everyone can thrive.

-What’s it like to live with a neurodiverse condition?
+What’s it like to live as a neurodivergent person?

-It’s important to remember that every neurodiverse person is unique, so it’s hard to say what it’s like to live with a neurodiverse condition, as people’s experiences are all different.
-However, neurodiverse people who share the same conditions do report similar experiences of their strengths and struggles.
+It’s important to remember that every neurodivergent person is unique, so it’s hard to say what it’s like to live with neurodivergence, as people’s experiences are all different.
+However, neurodivergent people who share the same conditions do report similar experiences of their strengths and struggles.

 Check out this short video below (and the ones above) to hear what it’s like living with a neurodiverse condition from people who live with them: